Generative Datalog with Continuous Distributions: Semantic Properties of Generative Datalog

 We continue from the discussions surrounding \cref{exa:behavior1,exa:behavior2}.
 The key difference between our semantics and Bárány et al.'s semantics is in the mechanism that prevents generating infinitely many facts that only differ in a sampled value.
 We tie this to the rules: each probabilistic rule is only permitted to fire once for each setting of the parameters.
-Bárány et al. tie it to the distributions: each distribution is only permitted to produce one sample for each parameter setting.
-Both we and Bárány et al. have mechanisms to relax the requirement of only sampling once: we allow it to repeat rules; Bárány et al. introduce symbolic parameters that can be added to a distribution to allow several applications.
-The following example illustrates the difference and shows how we can simulate Bárány et al.'s semantics \cite{Barany+2017} with ours.
+Bárány et al.\ tie it to the distributions: each distribution is only permitted to produce one sample for each parameter setting.
+This difference in the semantics (in particular, the decoupling of sampling from distribution names) resolves the issue sketched in \cref{exa:behavior2}.

+Both we and Bárány et al.\ have mechanisms to relax the requirement of only sampling once: we allow it to repeat rules; Bárány et al.\ introduce symbolic parameters that can be added to a distribution to allow several applications.
+Multiple copies of the same rule have a different behavior under our semantics as they would exhibit in the original one.
+We treat multiple copies as separate instructions, while they collapse to the effect of just a single such rule in the original semantics.
+We achieve this by associating different existential rules to the individual copies during the translation to the existential program, leading to the semantic difference pointed out in \cref{exa:behavior1}.

+With our version of the semantics, we can, however, simulate the semantics of Bárány et al., \emph{as far as only the distribution over finite outcomes is concerned}.
+This means that for a program $\G$ using the original semantics, we can construct a new program $\H$ that, under our semantics, has the property that the sup-probabilistic database it produces on (finite) outcome instances coincides with the distribution over the finite outcomes of $\G$.
+As database instances are finite per definition, this is, after all, the interesting part of the distribution.
+The semantics of Bárány et al.\ extends towards a distribution also over the infinite chase paths, that is, over infinite outcomes.
+Recall that in our semantics, all infinite chase paths are merged into a single error event.
+Therefore, we necessarily lose the information about the infinite program executions that are present in the semantics of \cite{Barany+2017}.

+The following example exposes the difference in the semantics and illustrates the simulation mentioned above.

 Under Bárány et al.'s semantics, $\G$ has outcomes $\set{ R( 0 ), S( 0 ), T( 0 ) }$ and $\set{ R( 0 ), S( 1 ), T( 1 ) }$ with probability $1/2$ each, whereas our semantics yield the four possible outcomes $\set{ R( 0 ), S( 0 ), T( 0 ) }$, $\set{ R( 0 ), S( 0 ), T( 1 ) }$, $\set{ R( 0 ), S( 1 ), T( 0 ) }$ and $\set{ R( 0 ), S( 1 ), T( 1 )} $, each with probability $1/4$.
 Yet, we can easily simulate the original semantics of $\G$ by pulling out the sampling to a separate rule, as in \cref{fig:flipflipsim}.
 This program has outcomes $\set{ R( 0 ), A( 0 ), S( 0), T( 0 ) }$ and $\set{ R( 0 ), A( 1 ), S( 1 ), T( 1 ) }$ with probability $1/2$ each.
 We can ignore the auxiliary predicate $A$ and restrict the resulting probabilistic database to the schema $\set{ R, S, T }$ without changing the probabilities.